 For a tub shell, you need a high level of copper (around 97%, which is pricey) and no additives like lead or mercury which can leach toxins into the water.Copper develops a patina—if you don’t like the look of it, you’ll need to strip and polish the copper.

 With easy maintenance, cleanliness, sustainability, energy efficiency, aesthetics, and a soothing sensory experience as the requirements, marine-grade aluminum is the crystal-clear winner for the best hot tub shell material.

-Marine-grade aluminum perfectly weathers the elements across all seasons, heats up more quickly, won’t get funky and require cleaning or chemicals when in contact with water for some time, and is lightweight for portability.
+Aluminum as a shell additionally heats up more quickly, won’t get funky and require cleaning or chemicals when in contact with water for some time, and is lightweight for portability.